 - BPON (Broadband PON) is an older version of PON technology which is based on ITU specifications and is characterized by an asymmetrical 622 Mbps downstream and a 155 Mpbs upstream optical line rate.
 Earlier versions of Verizon's FiOSTM offering in the U.S. are based on BPON but more recent implementations of FiOS use GPON technology. - GPON (Gigabit PON) is the latest ITU specified PON network and is characterized by a 2.4 Gbps downstream and a 1.25 Gbps upstream optical line rate.
 The first significant commercial deployments of GPON began in early 2008.
 Most carrier implementations of GPON are in the U.S. however it is beginning to proliferate in European markets as well. - EPON (Gigabit Ethernet PON or GEPON) is an IEEE standards based PON system characterized by a symmetrical 1.25 Gbps optical line rate.
 EPON is the predominant PON solution since it has been commercially available since 2001.
 GEPON has been primarily deployed in Asian Pacific markets.
 Recently, 10Gbit/s EPON or 10G-EPON was ratified as an amendment (IEEE 802.3av) in the IEEE 802.3 standard and provides for an asymmetrical 10 Gbps downstream/1 Gbps upstream rate as well as a symmetrical 10 Gbps rate. - WDM PON (Wave Division Multiplexing PON) is an emerging technology which leverages the optical advances of dense wave division multiplexing (DWDM) to provide a dedicated wavelength to a single ONT.
-Implementations range from "tunable" optics which must be matched to the ONT's optics to a dynamic optical locking capability which automatically up to 32 wavelengths of light onto a single liber in the same very a passive outled a litter does.
-Unlike a typical optical solitter lowever, an AWG utilizes a phase shift in the optical light to provide an output on each fiber that only receives
+Implementations range from "tunable" optics which must be matched to the ONT's optics to a dynamic optical locking capability which automatically assigns a wavelength to the ONT at the ranging phase.
+WDM PONs utilize an arrayed waveguide grating (AWG) to multiplex up to 32 wavelengths of light onto a single fiber in the same way a passive optical splitter does.
+Unlike a typical optical splitter however, an AWG utilizes a phase shift in the optical light to provide an output on each fiber that only receives a certain wavelength of light.